onqtam/headjack/src/messages.md

 # Messages

+The terms message/event/action/data/document/content are used interchangeably in this book and refer to any type of event/content a user might have generated - post/comment/reaction/etc.

 <!-- TODO: take stuff form the other messages.md doc

 signal/noise ratio - message types & why we shouldn't wait for AI classification